-|The Innocence Project Clinic and Clemency Project offers students the opportunity to learn and to develop a wide range of lawyering skills, while providing direct assistance to inmates.
+|The Innocence Project Clinic & Clemency Project offers students the opportunity to learn and to develop a wide range of lawyering skills, while providing direct assistance to inmates.
 Some of the cases are on behalf of individuals who have been convicted of violent crimes and sentenced to long jail sentences or to death, but who assert that they are actually innocent of the crimes for which they have been convicted.
 The Clinic is part of a national network of programs dedicated to exonerating wrongfully convicted people through vigorous reinvestigation of the facts surrounding the crimes for which they were convicted and to reforming the criminal justice system to prevent future injustice.
 The Clinic's cases are referred to it by the Mid-Atlantic Innocence Project.
 Other cases involve representation of individuals seeking executive clemency in the form of a pardon or commutation of sentence.